JackFrostiez/Home/README.md

 # JackFrostiez

 Welcome!
-This is gonna be a new website from me, Jacky :D
+This is gonna be a new website by me :D